 In the UFT Center of Environmental Research and Technology, we use the drfit package for regular batch-processing of all our dose-response data from several bioassays for a substance library of more than 200 compounds.
 The results are in turn written to a database, and the drplot function is used to create updated dose-response plots every time the raw data has been augmented.
 The whole process of fitting all data and producing the plots takes less about 1 minute on an 1600 MHz AMD Sempron PC for the cytotoxicity data for 227 substances, provided that the new data has been checked by the checkplate and checksubstance functions, which allow for an easy validation of experimental dose-response data generated by platereader bioassays stored in a drfit conformant MySQL database.

-The whole system provides the basis for analysis of the toxicity data, e.g. by (Quantitative) Structure-Activity Relationships (SAR/QSAR), which in turn deepen the chemical understanding of the interaction of the chemicals with biological organisms.
+The whole system provides the basis for analysis of the toxicity data, e.g. by (Quantitative) Structure-Activity Relationships (SAR/QSAR), which are the topic of other contributions to this issue.